Amplitude Analysis of the Isospin-Violating Decay $J/\psi\rightarrow\gamma\eta\pi^{0}$: Background Studies and Signal Extraction

 For the region $m_{\piz\eta}< \SI{1.0}{GeV/\clight^2}$, dominated by background, the signal yield is extracted with a side-band approach.
 The detailed studies based on the inclusive MC sample and data indicate the background is dominantly from $\jpsi\to\gamma\eta^\prime$ with $\eta^\prime\to\gamma\gamma\piz$ or $\piz\piz\eta$, both of which produce smooth distributions in the $\eta\to\gamma\gamma$ mass spectrum.
-The $m_{\eta\piz}$ distribution in the $\eta$ side-band region $40<|m_{\eta}-m_{\eta}^{\mathrm{PDG}}|<53~\mathrm{MeV}/c^{2}$ is fitted with a PDF summing the two background components, whose shapes are taken from MC and convolved with a Gaussian function to account for the mass resolution difference between data and MC simulation, where the MC samples are generated with the $\eta'$ decays by referring to Refs.~\cite{BESIII:2016oet, BESIII:2019gef}.
+The $m_{\eta\piz}$ distribution in the $\eta$ side-band region, defined as $40<|m_{\eta}-m_{\eta}^{\mathrm{PDG}}|<53~\mathrm{MeV}/c^{2}$, is fitted with a PDF consisting of two background components.
+Their shapes are taken from MC simulation and convolved with a Gaussian function to account for the difference in mass resolution between data and MC.
+The MC samples are generated according to the $\eta'$ decay kinematics described in Refs.~\cite{BESIII:2016oet, BESIII:2019gef}.
 The fitted background yields are extrapolated to the signal region, giving a net signal of $N_0=\num{676\pm80}$ events after background subtraction.
 Figure~\ref{fig:mpieta_data} shows the $m_{\eta\piz}$ distribution of the data sample in the $\eta$ signal region, as well as that of the simulated signal and background events.
 The signal MC shape is based on the amplitude analysis model described in Sec.~\ref{sec:amplitude_analysis}.
-Good agreement between the background subtracted data and the signal MC sample is observed, confirming that the signal in $m_{\eta\piz}<1.0~\mathrm{GeV}/c^{2}$ is dominated by the $\az^0$ meson and that the subtraction procedure does not distort the lineshape.
+The background-subtracted data agree well with signal MC, indicating that the $m_{\eta\piz}<1.0~\mathrm{GeV}/c^{2}$ region is dominated by $\az^0$ and that the subtraction does not distort the lineshape.